-We work in service and support with some encampments.
+We work in service and support with 30 curbside communities (aka homeless encampments)

-We promote mutual-aid (aka sharing) and unity building between encampments.
+We promote mutual-aid (aka sharing) and unity building between curbside communities.

 We build partnerships, alliances, and coalitions with other organizations to assert and ensure that our unsheltered brothers and sisters basic needs are met with respect and dignity.